Convergence Rate for the Last Iterate of Stochastic Gradient Descent Schemes: Mathematical Model and Main Results

 \begin{remark} The slowdown factor $r_\gamma$ due to the smoothness parameter $\gamma$ appears only with momentum $\beta > 0$ and $\gamma < 1$.
-When $\gamma < 1$, intuitively, the algorithm is slowed down as can be seen in the last term of (\ref{eq:gamma_smooth}).
-The fact that the slowdown factor $r_\gamma$ is uniform for all $\beta > 0$ is interesting as empirical evidence showed that larger $\beta$ contributes to more slowdown \cite{DBLP:conf/ijcai/Deng00L24}.
-There are also other works on non-acceleration of heavy ball \cite{goujaud2023}.
-We do not quite understand at the moment of these phenomena and how it ties to the slowdown factor $r_\gamma$.
-In addition, it is counter-intuitive since momentum is supposed to make convergence faster when the gradient is small.
-Examining (\ref{eq:c:F_shb:1}), when there is momentum, the gradient $\|\nabla F(w_t + \frac{\beta}{1-\beta} (w_t - w_{t-1}))\|^2$ appears as an additive term in the upper estimate for $F(w_t) - F_*$ and lemma \ref{l:lsg_13} suggests that for $\gamma < 1$, this slows down the rate. \end{remark}
+The $r_\gamma$ factor is counter-intuitive since momentum is supposed to make convergence faster when the gradient is small.
+Examining (\ref{eq:c:F_shb:1}), the factor $\frac{\beta}{1-\beta}$ appears as a scalar multiplier to the `slower' converging terms, which slows down the overall rate for $\beta > 0$. \end{remark}